barrosgiovanni/movie.me/README.md

 Movie.me backend is structured on Ruby on Rails framework and its frontend developed through JavaScript, HTML, CSS and Bootstrap.

-The app schema is based in 4 tables (users, movies, lists and bookmarks) in relation to each other. e.g when your delete a list, you're also deleting the movies from that list.

-The movie database present in the app was conceived from TMDB API and consists of 10.000 top rated titles.
+The movie database present in the app was conceived from TMDB API and consists of 8.000 top rated titles.
 For that, the app runs a get request on "https://api.themoviedb.org/3/movie/top_rated", parsing the JSON file which is presented and retrieving the fields which are necessary (title, overview, release date, poster url and rating).

 ## Tech stacks I've used: